minibits-cash/minibits_wallet/README.md

 Interoperability
-- [x] Nostr Wallet Connect - lets you initiate payments from another app, such as Nostr client [✨ New!]
+- [x] Nostr Wallet Connect - lets you initiate payments from another app, such as Nostr client
 - [x] Deeplinks - app reacts to lightning: and cashu: URIs